Sanghamitta: Uduvapa Poya festival

-Unduvapa Poya festival is observed in Sri Lanka on the Full Moon of December to commemorate two specific events namely, Theri Sangamitta day of arrival from India to establish the Order of Nuns and to also mark her bringing a sapling of the sacred Bodhi-Tree from Bodh Gaya and planting it in Aunradhapura.
+Unduvapa Poya festival is observed in Sri Lanka on the Full Moon of December to commemorate two specific events namely, Theri Sangamitta day of arrival from India to establish the Order of Nuns and to also mark her bringing a sapling of the sacred Bodhi-Tree from Bodh Gaya and planting it in Anuradhapura.
 The festival day has been designated as "Sanghamitta Day".
 On this day, ten ordained nuns initiate the festive celebrations every year.
 This observance was revived in 1903 at the suggestion of the Mahabodhi Society of Sri Lanka.